npstn-soft/ProjectMF2.0/README.md

 First step move mf.conf & confbridge.conf in /etc/asterisk.

-You will also need to create a directory called "detect" in /etc/asterisk as well, Inside it must contain the MF Receiver "mf" and the bash script "mf2" Make sure these programs both have correct permissions.
-We recommend you run:
+Move "detect" into /etc/asterisk as well.
+Run the command "make" in the directory to compile it and then run the following to set the correct permissions.

 ```bash
 chmod a+x mf